Medically reviewed by Drugs.com. Last updated on May 26, 2019.

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson, 2002; Lucente 2000; Shelley 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade 1986; CDC, 1984).
 See manufacturer’s labeling.

-ECG (in patients with cardiovascular disease, elderly, renally impaired, those at risk of developing hypokalemia and/or hypomagnesemia); potassium, magnesium
+Monitor serum potassium and magnesium; ECG (in patients with heart failure or bradycardia, elderly, renally impaired, those at risk of developing hypokalemia and/or hypomagnesemia).
+Monitor for signs/symptoms of serotonin syndrome.

 Adverse events have not been observed in animal reproduction studies.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache, loss of strength and energy, or diarrhea.
 Have patient report immediately to prescriber severe dizziness, passing out, bradycardia, tachycardia, signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), or abnormal heartbeat (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.